Houston Psychiatrist

 3.Exposure through Forms of Talk Therapy

-This type of treatment is sometimes recommended for trauma-related anxiety or phobias, which will guide patients to discuss the trauma or fear, working through it slowly.
-Through thinking, discussing, and feeling emotions towards the anxiety-provoking subject, or prolonged exposure to the subject can help dissipate the negative response towards it gradually.
+This type of treatment is sometimes recommended for trauma-related anxiety or phobias.
+Through thinking, discussing, and feeling emotions towards the anxiety-provoking subject along with building up toward prolonged exposure to the subject, you can help dissipate the negative response towards it gradually.

 4.Medication

-There are medications that your doctor may prescribe to treat anxiety or panic disorders.
+There are numerous medications that your psychiatrist may prescribe to treat anxiety or panic disorders.
 Such medications include:

 • Benzodiazepines for short-term use

-• SSRI or SNRI antidepressants, either for long-term use or situational events
+• SSRI or SNRI antidepressants for long-term use or situational events

-When one’s response to anxiety becomes excessive, it may become debilitating, affecting one’s relationships, work, and ability to function when paralyzed in fear.
-It can also cause physical symptoms, such as insomnia, agitation, chronic pain, or weight changes.
+When one’s response to anxiety becomes excessive, it may become regularly debilitating.
+This can affect one’s relationships, work, and ability to function when paralyzed in fear.
+It can also cause physical symptoms such as insomnia, agitation, chronic pain, or weight changes.

 2/10/2021